-- open the return envelope (EC 78820) - take out the Outer Envelope Local Elector (EC 78860) - find the elector's name on the Record of Special Ballots Issued to Electors Voting in Their Electoral District (EC 78720) - indicate the date received in the "By mail" section of the "Date ballot received" column - without opening the Outer Envelope Local Elector, check that it has been signed by the elector.
-If not, try to reach the elector to obtain his signature - Keep the unsigned outer envelope in a secure place until the elector comes to sign it.
-At the close of polls, you must give the DRO all the unsigned outer envelopes so that he can add them to the envelope for spoiled ballot papers. - deposit the signed Outer Envelope Local Elector in the corresponding ballot box
+- Open the return envelope (EC 78820). - Take out the Outer Envelope Local Elector (EC 78860). - Find the elector's name on the Record of Special Ballots Issued to Electors Voting in Their Electoral District (EC 78720). - Indicate the date received in the "By mail" section of the "Date ballot received" column.

+- Without opening the Outer Envelope Local Elector, check that it has been signed by the elector.
+If not, try to reach the elector to obtain his signature (unless the elector was assisted). - Keep the unsigned outer envelope in a secure place until the elector comes to sign it.
+At the close of polls, you must give the DRO all the unsigned outer envelopes so that he can add them to the envelope for spoiled ballot papers. - Deposit the signed Outer Envelope Local Elector in the corresponding ballot box.

-It is of the utmost importance that you ensure that an Outer Envelope - Local Elector containing a completed ballot is deposited in the corresponding ballot box (i.e. Outer Envelope no. 35 will be deposited in the ballot box identified as "Box 1 - Outer envelopes 1-350", Outer Envelope no. 423 in "Box 2 - Outer envelopes 351-700", etc.).
+It is of the utmost importance that you ensure that an Outer Envelope - Local Elector containing a completed ballot is deposited in the corresponding ballot box (i.e. outer envelope no. 35 will be deposited in the ballot box identified as "BOX 1 - OUTER ENVELOPES 1-350", Outer Envelope no. 423 in "BOX 2 - OUTER ENVELOPES 351-700", etc.).
 This is especially important when a ballot is received by mail.

-You can accept ballots from local electors until the close of the polls in your electoral district on ordinary polling day.
-You must treat any ballot that you receive after the close of the polls on polling day as a spoiled ballot.
+You can accept ballots from local electors until the close of the polls in your electoral district on ordinary election day.
+You must treat any ballot that you receive after the close of the polls on election day as a spoiled ballot.